 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Watford City Park District's basic financial statements.
-The budgetary comparison schedule for the park and recreation facilities fund is presented for the purpose of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-In our opinion, except for the possible effects of such adjustments, if any, as might have been determined to be necessary had we been able to observe the physical inventory, the budgetary comparison schedule for the park and recreation facilities fund is fairly stated in all material respects in relation to the financial statements as a whole.
+The budgetary comparison schedule for the park and recreation facilities fund is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, except for the possible effects of such adjustments, if any, as might have been determined to be necessary had we been able to observe the physical inventory, the budgetary comparison schedule for the park and recreation facilities fund is fairly stated in all material respects in relation to the basic financial statements as a whole.